jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * "rdapConformance" -- An array of strings ([@!RFC9083, section 4.1]) to signal the RDAP extensions the data is based on.
-* "serial" -- A number for sequencing the data snapshots.
+* "serial" -- An unsigned 32-bit number for sequencing the data snapshots.
+It is RECOMMENDED to follow the serial number-wrapping arithmetic from [@RFC1982].

 ## Data For Object Classes